-Kris Marsh received her PhD from the University of Southern California in 2005.
-She was a Postdoctoral Scholar at the Carolina Population Center at the University of North Carolina before joining the faculty of Maryland in fall 2008.
-She is currently an Associate Professor of Sociology, and affiliate faculty of the Maryland Population Research Center, Department of Women’s Studies, and African American Studies Department.
+Dr. Kris Marsh received her PhD from the University of Southern California in 2005.
+She was a Postdoctoral Scholar at the Carolina Population Center at the University of North Carolina before joining the faculty of Maryland where she has been tenured since 2014.

-Professor Marsh’s general areas of expertise are the black middle class, demography, racial residential segregation, and education.
-She has combined these interests to develop a research agenda.
-This agenda is divided into three broad areas: the black middle class, the intersection of educational attainment and racial identification, and intra-racial health disparities.
-The common theme in her work is decomposing what it means to be black in America by focusing on intra-group variability in regards to class, space, identity, educational achievement, and mental health.
+Dr. Marsh’s general areas of expertise are the Black middle class, demography, racial residential segregation, and education.
+She has combined these interests to develop a research agenda that is divided into two broad areas: avenues into the Black middle class and consequences of being in the Black middle class.

 Areas of Interest

 PhDUniversity of Southern California, Sociology, 2005

 MAUniversity of Southern California, Sociology (with Distinctions), 2003

 MACalifornia State University, Dominguez Hills, Sociology (with Distinctions), 2000

 BASan Diego State University, Sociology, 1996